Two inspiring, creative women, friends since childhood, faced the same serious health issues a few years ago.

 A little history

-While walking on a Suffolk beach on 2nd January 2012 Jeremy (now with Outhouse) came across a line of shells that was clearly not a tide mark, was clearly made by a person, and was clearly quite long.
+While walking on a Suffolk beach at 12:34 on 2nd January 2012 Jeremy (now with Outhouse) came across a line of shells that was clearly not a tide mark because it crossed the beach, not following the waterline, was clearly made by a person (or persons), and was clearly quite long.
+It wandered across the stoney expanse, encircling plants, diverting briefly into little designs, and protecting little mounds of shells or different coloured stones.
 He photographed it and wondered where it had come from.

 He wondered for four years, three months, 16 days … and about three hours.